esteil/atvfiles/trunk/README.txt

 Requires Xcode 3 on Mac OS X 10.5 to build.

-Need the ATV 1.1 BackRow.framework headers in /System/Library/PrivateFrameworks/BackRow.framework/PrivateHeaders
 Copy the 10.5 sdk BackRow.framework into /Developer/SDKs/MacOSX10.4u.sdk/System/Library/PrivateFrameworks
+Need the ATV 1.1 BackRow.framework headers into the copied BackRow.framework
 Need to follow some postflight from BDK for QCGLTextureImage complaints.

 ## License